Johann Gottlieb Christaller: Early life and education

-Johann Christaller was born in Winnenden, near Stuttgart in Germany.
+Johann Christaller was born in Winnenden, near Stuttgart in the then Kingdom of Württemberg, now in the German state of Baden-Württemberg.
 His father was a tailor and a subsistence farmer of modest background, who was keen on books and had a large personal library with more than 2000 books.
 Johann Christaller had two sisters, Johanna and Christiane.
 His father died when Christaller was only a year old, throwing the family into extreme poverty.
 To make ends meet, his mother and sister started a sewing business and lending books from his late father's library.
 J. G. Christaller spent his childhood days honing his talent in philology and linguistics by reading his father's books.
 Christaller received basic additional private instruction in Latin and Greek.
 He was a brilliant student and won a bursary, freeing his family from paying tuition at school.
 Christaller, influenced by the Pietist movement within the German Lutheran church, decided very early in his life to become a missionary.

 Later, from 1841 to 1844, Christaller was an apprentice and an assistant to a town clerk in the mayor's printing office in Winnenden Among his options after his apprenticeship were entering the public service, going to a university to study languages or going to the seminary in Basel.
 He opted to enroll at the seminary.
 In May 1847, Christaller applied for admission to the Basel Mission Seminary and Training School in Basel, Switzerland, starting his studies in September 1848 at age of 20.
 At Basel in 1852, he started learning the Twi language through Hans Nicolaus Riis whose uncle was the first Basel missionary survivor on the Gold Coast, Andreas Riis.
 He was ordained as a pastor on 7 November 1852.
 During his studies there, he helped edit the grammar of the Twi language.
-By the end of his seminary education, in addition to his native German, he had become fluent in English, Greek, Hebrew and Latin.
+By the end of his seminary education, in addition to his native German, he had become fluent in English, Greek, Hebrew, and Latin.